glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 <figcaption>Commit logs with commit identifier and message</figcaption>
 </figure>

-Here the version scheme is a [SHA1-hash](https://wikipedia.org/wiki/SHA-1) assigned to each change of code rendered the more atomic than possible.
-It is a good software versioning handy for development team, because each version is unique and points to each different change in the code base.
-But not very useable for the users of this software, because it does not human readable or user friendly, without additional information in the naming.
-And each software change has a version, what makes too many existing versions.
+Here the version scheme is a [SHA1-hash](https://wikipedia.org/wiki/SHA-1), where the version strategy is to assign a new version to each change of code rendered the more atomic than possible.
+It is a software versioning handy for development team, because each version is unique and points to each different change in the code base.
+But not very useable for the users of this software, because a given version is not human readable or user friendly, no useful information is given by this complex naming.
+And each change has a version, what makes too many existing versions with a naming not discriminant, to know which versions are important except the last one.

-A software version is a unique identifier to distribute a software to users in a particular state with features and maintenance.
-So the development team of a software wishes to reduce the number of supported versions exposed to their clients, and wants to package these changes to propose a software as a product with coherent features.
-That is why another software versioning is applied often above these commit identifiers, then the usage of Git tag and/or Git release is privileged.
+A software version is a unique identifier to distribute a software also to users in a particular state with features and maintenance.
+But the development team of a software wishes to reduce the number of supported versions exposed to their clients, and wants to package these changes to propose a software as a product with coherent features.
+That is why another software versioning is applied often above these commit identifiers, and the usage of Git tag and/or Git release is privileged.

 # What are the features of a software version?

-As we have seen above, a software can have several version systems, for example one used internally by the development team, and one exposed to users of this software.
+As we have seen above, a software can have several versioning systems, for example one used internally by the development team, and one exposed to users of this software.

-In addition to be composed of a set of unique identifier, the version system is often ordered to know if a version is more recent than another.
-The naming of a version repects a semantics that gives a meaning to this naming.
+In addition to be composed of a set of unique identifiers, the versions are often ordered to know if a version is more recent than another, where the naming of a version repects a semantics that gives additional meanings.

-The publication of a new version respects a lifecycle with a workflow and a process.
-This publication has a distributable format where the software is packaged into an archive.
+The publication of a new version follows a lifecycle with a workflow and a process.
+This publication produces a distributable format of the software called archive or package.
 The version is signed by the software provider identity with a hash function on the content of the archive to guarantee that once a particular version is published, this one remains immutable and author of this archive is well the official provider of this software.